Henry Custance: Later life

 After that, he became the proprietor of The George Inn at Oakham, and rode out with the Quorn and Cottesmore hunts.
 He published his autobiographical "Riding Recollections and Turf Stories" in 1894, with a dedication to a patron from his riding career, the Duke of Hamilton.

 He married Mary, and died of a paralytic seizure at his home, 53 New Walk, Leicester on 19 April 1908.
 His funeral took place at Oakham on 23 April 1908, and he left an estate of £8,081.6s.2d.

 Riding style and personality

 Custance was a lightweight jockey.
 For his Derby win on Thormanby he had to carry 22 lbs of lead in his saddle.
-He was bold and resolute, with good hands, and was a fine judge of pace.

 He was close friends with fellow jockey George Fordham, and was best man at his wedding and godfather to his eldest son.
 In a popular story, he saved Fordham from a losing cricketing bet with a bookmaker by stealing the ball so the match was declared void.
 He was described as cheerful and amusing.